Bank wrong to refuse to discharge mortgage after loan repaid

 Our investigation

-We found the dispute among the partnership had no effect on the right of each of them, as joint borrowers, to repay the loan.
+We raised concerns with the bank about its refusal to allow Sonia to pay off the loan.
+We pointed out the dispute among the three borrowers had no effect on the right of each borrower to repay the loan at any time.
 The terms and conditions of the loan allowed for just such a step.
-Furthermore, section 97 of the Property Law Act 2007 said each mortgagor had the right to “redeem property”, that is, pay off any loans and reclaim the property.
-The mortgagor was the partnership, and we found the dispute had no impact on the ability of the partnership to give instructions to the bank.
-Furthermore, Sonia, with a 77 per cent stake in the partnership, was able to pass resolutions without the consent of the other two trustees and could give the bank an instruction on behalf of the partnership.
+Furthermore, section 97 of the Property Law Act 2007 says that a mortgagor has the right to “redeem" the property, that is, to have the lender discharge the mortgage upon payment of the amount owed in full.
+The dispute had no impact on the ability of Sonia to give instructions to the bank on behalf of the partnership.
+Sonia held a 77 per cent stake in the partnership so was able to pass resolutions without the consent of the other two partners.

-We told the bank it had acted wrongly in refusing to discharge the mortgage over the property upon repayment of the loan.
+We told the bank it had acted wrongly in refusing Sonia's offer to repay the lending in full, and to discharge the mortgage over the property upon repayment of that lending.
 The bank offered Sonia $10,000.

 Outcome